 But to him, to this prodigious and frustrated talent, unable to scratch an itch that is ever present, an itch to truly connect, he knows that this was an effective trick of sorts.
 Sincere at it’s time, but wholly inadequate now.
 He hasn’t done yet what he must.
 Couldn’t have, really.
 He hadn’t had anything personal and universal to say.
 Until he fell in love.
 Then out of love.
 Then nearly lost it all.
 And was left broken.
 As we all will be eventually.
 Brokenness is universal.
 Thoughts are debated and should be.
 He never intended his thoughts to be gospel, but a surprising number of people treated them as such.
 And to his surprise he spent a long time hacking away, admittedly at a startlingly high level of artistic accomplishment, but not without leaving clues that he thought it all a bit of a farce.
 Then he found love.
 True and intimate love that he thought he could sustain.
 Maybe he even thought it would sustain him.

-In my estimation it is his most personal and at least the equal of his most accomplished works and it could make even an early twenties, middle class white male like myself truly feel the spectrum of emotions that goes through all that language itself can define and introduced me to the nuances of both the human condition and the fragility of maleness.
+In my estimation it is his most personal (and at least the equal) of his most accomplished works and it could make even an early twenties, middle class white male like myself truly feel the spectrum of emotions that awaited me once time did her thing to me.
+Those songs introduced me to the nuances of both the human condition and the beauty in our frailty.
 It’s a remarkable piece of work that has never failed to move me.
-It can provoke every emotion a man can feel in a romantic relationship and in doing so reveals and instructs me as to my own emotional capacity for intimacy and my own limits in terms of truly connecting.
+It can provoke every emotion a man can feel in a romantic relationship and reveals those he wishes he could.
+It reveals and instructs me as to my own emotional capacity for intimacy and my own limits in terms of truly connecting.